 In the meantime, to mitigate emissions and associated risks from carbon pricing, Tipco Asphalt will have to invest in decarbonization technologies and low-carbon energy, which imply an important share of capital expenditure in the future.
 Therefore, the risk from this driver is second to carbon pricing.

-Low opportunity Limited Low Risk Moderate risk Highrisk Risk Scores Legend:
+Risk Scores Legend: Low opportunity Limited opportunity Low Risk Moderate risk High risk

 FIGURE 5 HEATMAP OF TRANSITION RISKS AND OPPORTUNITIES FOR APS SCENARIO